janarthanan-shanmugam/mailshield/README.md

 MailShield is a powerful and advanced validation/identification gem for Ruby on Rails, designed to protect your applications from **Disposable**, **Temporary**, **fake** , **Spam** and **non existance** email addresses.

-It performs DNS record checks along with SMTP verification to ensure that email addresses are legitimate and secure, helping you maintain the integrity of your user data.
+It performs DNS, SPF, MF, DMARK,DNSBL  record checks along with SMTP verification to ensure that email addresses are legitimate and secure, helping you maintain the integrity of your user data.

 **Ensure the authenticity and security of email addresses in your Ruby on Rails applications with MailShield.**